Can women fast? Or is it – as many people still claim – somehow dangerous for them?

 In the early 1900s, Drs.
 Folin and Denis described fasting as ‘a safe, harmless and effective method for reducing weight of those suffering from obesity’.
 Great.
 That’s exactly what we need.
 Something safe, harmless, and effective.

 The fact that fasting has been performed (mostly for religious purposes) for several thousand years only reinforced the long history of safety.
-It’s hard to argue that fasting is dangerous if people have been doing for the 5,000 years.
+It’s hard to argue that fasting is dangerous if people have been doing for 5,000 years.
 May as well argue that using soap is dangerous.
 Yet, myths about the dangers of fasting are everywhere.

 By the early 1950’s, Dr. W. Bloom reignited interest in fasting as a therapeutic measure mostly using shorter fasting periods.
 However, many longer periods were also described in the literature.